The Mestiza Muse

 • Great for most types of hair

-• Can be worn in a number of ways
+• Can be worn in several ways

 Cons: